What's the difference?: Blizzard vs. snowstorm

 Blizzard is a technical term with certain criteria that must be met.
 For a blizzard to occur, there must be sustained winds of 35 mph with snow and blowing snow reducing visibility to less than a quarter mile for a period of three hours or more, according to the National Weather Service.

 One interesting note about blizzards: Nary a flake of snow has to be falling to experience a blizzard.
 That's right.
-Previously fallen snow that is blowing around because of high winds can create a blizzard if all the criteria for a blizzard are met.
+Previously fallen snow that is blowing around because of high winds can create a blizzard if all the criteria are met.
 Blizzards that occur when snow is not falling are sometimes called ground blizzards, the National Weather Service reports.

 Ground blizzards most often occur when an Arctic cold front moves through an area, causing a drop in temperatures along with a rapid increase in winds gusting up to 50 mph to 60 mph.
 When these Arctic fronts move through after a recent snowfall, the winds can create whiteout conditions, the weather service reports.
 Ground blizzards can be just as dangerous as blizzards that occur while snow is falling.
 In 1888, a ground blizzard now known as the Children's Blizzard of 1888 killed an estimated 235 people across the Great Plains.